Towards Safe, Explainable, and Regulated Autonomous Driving: An XAI framework for autonomous driving

-We need at least a high-level but precise description of what we mean by end-to-end autonomous systems.
+We need a simple but precise description of what we mean by ``end-to-end autonomous systems.''
 To start, we need to be able to refer to the set of actions that {\it any} autonomous vehicle is capable of executing.
 We consider the set of possible autonomous actions of automated vehicles as

-Notice we consider the list of executable actions a finite repertoire of actions that can be selected by a predictive model, whether that model is constructed by hand or by a machine learning algorithm.
+Notice we consider the list of executable actions as a finite repertoire of actions that can be selected by a predictive model, whether that model is constructed by hand or by a machine learning algorithm or by some combination.
 Example actions are things like ``turn right,'' or ``accelerate.''
-For now, we refrain from considering complex compound actions like ``decelerate and turn right'' but acknowledge such actions will be possible in any given set $A$ of actions, depending on the vehicle.
+For now, we refrain from considering complex actions like ``decelerate and turn right'' but acknowledge such actions will be possible in any given set $A$ of actions, depending on the vehicle.

-We will use the notation $C$ to denote an autonomous system controller and $E$ to denote the set of all possible autonomous system operating environments.
+We use the notation $C$ to denote an autonomous system controller and $E$ to denote the set of all possible autonomous system operating environments.
 The overall function of an end-to-end controller is to map an environment $E$ to an action $A$; we have an informal description of the role of the autonomous system controller as